TZstatsADS/fall2019-proj1--nicolembithe/README.md

 + Project title: Most emotive music genres
 + This project is conducted by Nicole Mbithe

-+ Project summary: I decided to delve into the theme of emotiveness in music to see which genres can be considered having the most happy lines as well as the most grim lines.
++ Project summary: Recommending songs to listen to based on different moods.
+I decided to delve into the theme of emotiveness in music to see which genres can be considered having the most happy lines as well as the most grim lines.
 I also checked which songs have the largest range of sentiment, i.e they have a huge difference between the saddest and happiest lines.
 Basically the ones that are bound to take you on an emotional rollercoaster

- This folder is orgarnized as follows.
+ This folder is orgarnized as follows:

 ```
 proj/